Shanbashir1/Better-Health-Care/README.md

 <span style="color:blue">**If a appointment has been declined by the admin**</span>
 <img src="docs/readme-images/decline.png" alt = "Decline" style="height:200px; width: 100%;">

-+ So once a user has made a succesful booking, the booking is forwarded onto our manage booking page.
++ So once a user has made a succesful booking, the booking is forwarded onto our manage appointment page.
 If the  booking has been declined, the decline notification will be displayed to the users, depending if the user is logged in.
-+ A font Awesome thumbs down icon was used to design the Approved notification.
++ A font Awesome thumbs down icon was used to design the decline notification.
 + <span style="color:red">*Your appointment has been declined.
 Please rebook to make a new booking*</span> This text informs the user that the appointment has been declined and that they should rebook.
 + The booking has information on the user,  such as
 1. First Name